common name: house fly

 - the manure is left undisturbed throughout the warm months when fly breeding may occur.
 The manure should be removed once very early in the spring before any flies appear.

 Chemical control.
-When the house fly is a mayor pest in commercial egg production facilities, the control of this insect is by the application of adulticides, or larvicides to directly or indirectly suppress adult densities.
+When the house fly is a major pest in commercial egg production facilities, the control of this insect is by the application of adulticides or larvicides to directly or indirectly suppress adult densities.
 Residual wall sprays can be applied where the flies congregate.
-Resistance to permethrin develops more rapidly in fly populations from farms on a continuous permethrin regime than in farms in which permethrin and diclorvos have been alternated.
+It is important to manage potential insecticide resistance by rotating formulations with different modes of action.

 Outdoors, the control of flies includes the use of boric acid in the bottom of dumpsters, treatment of vertical walls adjacent to dumpsters and other breeding sites with microencapsulated or wettable powder formulation, and the use of fly baits near adult feeding sources.